kannvess/fullstackopen/part0/newnotediagram.md

     b->>s: HTTP POST https://studies.cs.helsinki.fi/exampleapp/new_note
     note over s: Server processed the new note then redirects the browser to the same URL, therefore making the same 4 requests seen above s-->>b: HTTP 302 https://studies.cs.helsinki.fi/exampleapp/notes
+    note over b: Browser displays the list of notes and the new note
 ```